leprojetcastor/castor/doc/source/replicatormutator.rst

     double sigma = 0.5; // Mutation

-Initially, the population is distributed following a Gaussian using ``randn`` .
+Initially, the population is distributed following a Gaussian distribution using ``randn`` .

 .. code-block:: c++